• Skip to main content

 You Have to Act Fast.

 When you get a migraine, it is important to stop what you’re doing and get ready to pass the migraine.
 If you are at work and a migraine comes on, you should leave work and head home.
 If you are planning a day out and a migraine develops, pushing through the migraine will likely not fix it, and you will probably end up being miserable.
 Many times, avoiding treatment can make migraine symptoms worse.
-Therefore, as soon as you feel a migraine is setting in, take medication (based on your doctor’s orders) and get to a quiet, relaxing place to rest.
+Therefore, as soon as you feel a migraine is setting in, take medication (based on your family medicine provider’s orders) and get to a quiet, relaxing place to rest.

 Migraine Treatment in Wellington and Royal Palm Beach, Florida